fr33bug/PWN/kernel-pwn-notes.md

 ```

 ## 7.ropper
-ropper is faster the ROPgadget, we can use ropper go get gadgets to build rop chain
+ropper is faster than ROPgadget, we can use ropper go get gadgets to build rop chain.

 ## 8. Get root privilege
 When debugging, we need root priviledge.
 Please modify rcS or other script files that call setxxid, change id to 0000 to get root priviledge.